-INFORMAL PROCEDURE STAGE ACTION REQUIRED Stage 1a Informal discussion with the class teacher or other relevant member of staff usually resulting in resolution of the issue.
-The person is informed of the action to be taken to resolve the issue.
+INFORMAL PROCEDURE STAGE ACTION REQUIRED Stage 1a Informal discussion with the class teacher or other relevant member of staff usually resulting in resolution of the issue The person is informed of the action to be taken to resolve the issue.
 If they are not satisfied they should be provided with a copy of the Trust's Complaints Policy, information of how to proceed to stage 2 of the process and a copy of the Complainant Code of Conduct (see Annex 1).
-The complaint will be acknowledges within 5 school days and responded to within 15 school days.
-Stage 1b Informal discussion with the Headteacher or other member of senior staff usually resulting in resolution of the issue If the complaint cannot be resolved informally, it will become a formal complaint.
-FORMAL PROCEDURE STAC GE ACTION REQUIRED Stage 2 The complaint is submitted, normally in writing (see Annex 2 for Complaints Form), to the Headteacher The Headteacher acknowledges receipt within 5 school days, and an investigation into the complaint is conducted by the Headteacher.
+Stage 1b Informal discussion with the Headteacher or other member of senior staff usually resulting in resolution of the issue FORMAL PROCEDURE STAGE ACTION REQUIRED Stage 2 The complaint is submitted, normally in writing (see Annex 2 for Complaints Form), to the Headteacher The Headteacher acknowledges receipt within 5 school days, and an investigation into the complaint is conducted by the Headteacher.
 If the complaint is against the Headteacher (or a decision made by the Headteacher) the complaint is escalated to Stage 3.
 In the absence of extenuating circumstances, the Investigator provides a written response to the Complainant within 20 school days, including the findings of the investigation and the reasons for those findings.
 Information is provided on how to progress the complaint to stage 3.

-Stage 3 The complaint is referred to the Local Governing Board (LGB) for investigation.
-The Investigator will look at whether actions were fair, reasonable and consistent.
-He/she is able to make recommendations to the school relating to the issue complained about.
-The Chair of the LGB acknowledges receipt (usually received within 10 school days of the complainant receiving the Investigators response at Stage 2) and an investigation into the complaint is conducted by the Chair of the LGB or nominee.
+Stage 3 The complaint is referred to the Local Governing Body (LGB) for investigation The Chair of the LGB acknowledged receipt (usually received within 10 school days of the complainant receiving the Investigators response at Stage 2) and an investigation into the complaint is conducted by the Chair of the LGB or nominee.
 If the complaint is against the Headteacher the investigation is always conducted by the Chair.
 If the complaint is against the Chair then the Vice Chair will conduct the investigation.
-The complainant is given a written response of the outcome of the investigation within 10 school days and information is provided on how to progress to stage 4 Stage 4 Complainant writes to the Clerk to the LGB Complaints Review Panel (and copied to the Trust Company Secretary) requesting that the complaint is heard by the Complaints Review Panel involving at least one Trust Director not involved in the management and running of the school Clerk arranges for the Complaints Review Panel to meet between 12 and 20 school days from receipt of letter and informs Complainant of findings within 5 school days of hearing.
+The complainant is given a written response of the outcome of the investigation within 10 school days and information is provided on how to progress to stage 4 Stage 4 Complainant writes to the Clerk to the LGB Complaints Review Panel (and copied to the Trust Company Secretary) requesting that the complaint is heard by the Complaints Review Panel involving at least one Trust Director.
+Clerk arranges for the Complaints Review Panel to meet between 12 and 20 school days from receipt of letter and informs Complainant of findings within 5 school days of hearing.
 Information is provided on how to contact the Education Funding Agency if required.
-Stage 5 Complainant writes to the Education & Skills Funding Agency, via the schools complaint form at www.gov.uk/complain-about- school The Education & Skills Funding Agency may intervene if • there was an undue delay or the school did not comply with its Complaints Policy • the school/Trust is not following the terms of its funding agreement • The school/Trust has failed to comply with any other legal obligation
+Stage 5 Complainant writes to the Education Funding Agency, at www.gov.uk/complain-about-school The Education Funding Agency may intervene if • there was an undue delay or the school did not comply with its Complaints Policy • the school/Trust is not following the terms of its funding agreement • The school/Trust has failed to comply with any other legal obligation